 Blue Ribbon Transit Recovery Task Force

-MTC’s Blue Ribbon Transit Recovery Task Force is working to guide the future of the Bay Area’s public transportation network as the region adjusts to new conditions created by the COVID-19 pandemic.
+MTC’s Blue Ribbon Transit Recovery Task Force wrapped up its work in July 2021 by approving a set of 27 actions to be taken by MTC and other agencies to guide the future of the Bay Area’s public transportation network as the region adjusts to new conditions created by the COVID-19 pandemic.

 Following its April 2020 action to approve federal emergency funds for public transit, the Metropolitan Transportation Commission released on May 7, 2020 a framework for creation of a 32-member Blue Ribbon Transit Recovery Task Force.

-The Task Force is assisting MTC in understanding the scale of the crisis facing all Bay Area transit systems because of the COVID-19 pandemic.
-It has helped guide MTC's regional response through expedited distribution of federal Coronavirus Aid, Relief and Economic Security (CARES) Act Phase 2 funds.
-The first distribution of $780 million in CARES Act funding was approved by MTC in April 2020.
+The Task Force assisted MTC in understanding the scale of the crisis facing Bay Area transit systems because of the COVID-19 pandemic.
+It helped guide MTC's regional response through expedited distribution of federal Coronavirus Aid, Relief and Economic Security (CARES) Act Phase 2 funds.

 Task Force Goals & Objectives

-The Blue Ribbon Transit Recovery Task Force adopted goals and objectives to guide the development of a Transformation Action Plan.
-They are:
+The Blue Ribbon Transit Recovery Task Force adopted goals and objectives to guide the development of the Action Plan.
+The goals are: